Spiritual and pastoral care available for you

 Our chaplains visit patients on our wards or in other areas where our services are provided on request and staff can also contact our chaplains through emails or phone them.

-Julie and Sam also organise, on request, religious and non-religious ceremonies and celebrations for the whole mental health community.
+Julie and Celia also organise, on request, religious and non-religious ceremonies and celebrations for the whole mental health community.

 Qualified support